Wednesday, 3 June 2026

 So, how many kids in Australia actually have phones?

 According to The Australian Communications and Media Authority, in June 2019-June 2020 46% of children aged 6-13 had access to or owned their own phone.
 What's interesting to me is the disparity between the reasons parents think their child should be allowed to have a phone and the actual use of the device that results.
 Do kids make calls with their phones?
 Sure.
 Do they play games?
 Watch youtube?
 Listen to music?
-Take photos? receive texts from their friends?
-But the MAIN activity kids use phones for?
-Its not for communication.
-Its not for taking photos and sharing them.
+Take photos?
+Receive texts from their friends?
+The MAIN activity kids use phones for is not for communication.
+It's not for taking photos and sharing them.
 It's for PLAYING GAMES.
 So as a communication device, its fails miserably in its purpose.
 It's almost purely for entertainment.

 Statistically, as illustrated by the above graph, the reasons kids use their phones is described in order of use here, beginning with the most popular: